jeremiah-joh/dslibc/README.md

 Following data structures are planned.
 * AVL Tree
 * Red-Black Tree
-* Hash Table Map
-* Hash Table Set
+* Hash Table

 Usage
 -----

-First, copy header file into your project directory.
-And include it.
+First, copy a header file into your project directory.

 There are three macros for each data structures.
 These are for linear data structures.